Epstein zeta method for many-body lattice sums: Zeta representation of many-body lattice sums

+with $\delta$ the Kronecker delta, which is equivalent to the tensorized one-dimensional result after the substitution $\tilde{\bm k}=A^T \bm k$.

-which equals $1$ if $\bm n=\bm 0$ and zero otherwise. \end{proof} We then present the main result of this work, the Epstein representation of $n$-body zeta functions.
+We then present the main result of this work, the Epstein representation of $n$-body zeta functions.
 It allows to rewrite $n$-body zeta functions in terms of integrals involving products of Epstein zeta functions.
 Using EpsteinLib and knowledge of the singularities of the Epstein zeta function, these integrals can be efficiently evaluated. \begin{theorem}[Epstein representation] Let $\Lambda=A\mathds Z^d$ with $A\in \mathds R^{d\times d}$ regular and $\bm \nu \in \mathds C^n$, $n\in \mathds N_+$, such that $\Re{\nu_i}>d$ for $1\le i\le n$.
 The $n$-body zeta function is then well-defined and admits the representation

-The right-hand side can be meromorphically continued to $\nu_i\in \mathds C$ by means of the Hadamard integral. \end{theorem} \begin{proof} Absolute convergence and thus well-definedness of the sum
+The right-hand side can be meromorphically continued to $\nu_i\in \mathds C$ by means of the Hadamard integral. \end{theorem} \begin{proof} We begin with the defining lattice sum, choosing the origin such that $\bm x^{(n)} = \bm x^{(0)} = \bm 0$ and first show well-definedness.
+This is achieved by introducing several changes of variables, beginning with